Video – How Top College Consultants Can Help You

 TCC founder Eric Endlich sold his first article for publication at age 13, and later graduated Phi Beta Kappa from U.C.
 Berkeley with a B.A. in English.
 He has been writing professionally for Personal Best publications since 2007; he also edited TopHealth newsletter for the same company, reaching over one million subscribers.
 He has co-written a forthcoming book on autistic adults to be published by AAPC.

 Many high school students have not yet decided on what major they will choose in college – much less their future career.
-However, this topic is well worth considering, as colleges offer different majors and you don’t want to end up at a school that doesn’t have the courses you want.
-We have many years of experience helping people identify life goals and interests.
+By exploring this topic together, we can ensure that the colleges you choose offer majors that appeal to you.
+We have many years of experience helping people identify their life goals and interests.

 TCC will take the time to get to know each student’s strengths, interests, personality and preferences.
 We will work together to compile a list of great schools, including ones that are very likely to offer an acceptance (“safety” schools), “perfect fit” colleges and more challenging opportunities (“reach” schools).
 There are many factors to consider, including academic rigor, size, and location.